5 Inference for simple linear regression

 T=0.003300.0016=2.063

-This test statistic means that given the true slope is per_capita_expend in this model is 0 and thus the mean of the distribution of β^1 is 0, the observed slope of 0.003 is 2.063 standard errors above this hypothesized mean.
+This test statistic means that assuming the true slope of per_capita_expend in this model is 0 and thus the mean of the distribution of β^1 is 0, the observed slope of 0.003 is 2.063 standard errors above this hypothesized mean.
 It’s difficult to determine whether or not this is really “far enough” away from the center of the distribution, but we can calculate a p-value to determine the probability of observing a slope at least this far given the null hypothesis is true.

 Given there are n = 97 observations, the test statistic follows a t distribution with 972= 95 degrees of freedom.
 The p-value, is Pr(t<|2.063| or t>|2.063|)= 0.042.

 Using a decision-making threshold α=0.05, the p-value 0.042 is sufficiently small, so we reject the null hypothesis.
-The data provide sufficient evidence that the coefficient of per_capita_expend is not 0 in this model and that there is a statistically significant linear relationship between per capita expenditure and playgrounds per 10,000 residents in US cities.
+The data provide sufficient evidence that the coefficient of per_capita_expend is not 0 in this model and that there is a statistically significant linear relationship between a city’s per capita expenditure and playgrounds per 10,000 residents in US cities.

 5.8.4 Confidence interval